botsquad/match_engine/README.md

 [_not: [user: [name: "Arjan"]]]
 ```

+The queries can be run by calling `MatchEngine.score_all/2` or `MatchEngine.filter_all/2`.

+Queries are first preprocessed, and then executed on a list of search
+"documents".
+A "document" is just a normal Elixir map, with string
+keys.

+The preprocessing phase compiles any regexes, checks whether all
+operators exist, and de-nests nested field structures.

+The query phase runs the preprocessed query for each document in the
+list, by calculating the score for the given document, given the
+query.
+This score, including any additional metadata, is returned in a
+`_match` map inside the document.

 ## Query language

 The query language consists of a nested Elixir "keyword list".

 A query is a list of term matches, where each term is scored
 individually and then summed.
 (This implies "or").

 ## Operators